learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 Before you start the cluster, you should create an external network switch.

-First you need to identify what network adapters you have on your computer.
+First, you need to identify what network adapters you have on your computer.

-You should ignore the virtual interface and focus on real, live, physical network adapters such as Ethernet and WiFi.
+You should ignore the virtual interface and focus on real, live, physical network adapters such as _Ethernet_ or _WiFi_.

 Picking a real adapter will let you share the internet connection with the virtual switch.

 To inspect your current network adapters, you can use the `Get-NetAdapter` cmdlet in Powershell.

-Click left lower corner Windows icon and start typing PowerShell to open it.
+Click left lower corner Windows icon and start typing "PowerShell" to open it.

 Type the following command to list all the adapters: